 Monoclonal antibodies (mAbs) are used as immunotherapeutics to treat cancer and other diseases, and either aim to induce target cell destruction or immune cell activation.
 After binding to their cognate antigens, mAbs engage Fc gamma receptor (FcγR), localised on the surface of the Immune cells, and identified by many research groups as regulator of mAbs activity.
 To help researchers working on immunotherapeutic mAbs development, BPS Bioscience have developed a new CHO K1 cell line stably expressing full length human FcGR2B.

-Cell-Based ELISA Kits allow now a precise measurement of the phosphorylation status or expression profiles of target proteins (biomarkers) in whole cells.
+Cell-Based ELISA tests now enable precise measurement of the phosphorylation status or expression profiles of target proteins (biomarkers) in whole cells.
 In this post, a review of high performing cell-based assays is made.

 Cell-based assays have become a classic way to monitor cells’ reactions to a treatment or a specific stimulus.
 They involve a reporter construction and a detection system.
 The classic system is Firefly Luciferase, combined or not with Renilla Luciferase.
 Luciferases allow simple data acquisition on a plate reader.